Fly Short Distances Using Fewer Miles by Taking Advantage of Distance-Based Frequent Flyer Programs (2021)

 |Total One Way Distance||

-Cathay Pacific charges based on the total distance flown for each one-way flight.
+Cathay Pacific charges based on the total distance flown for each direction.
 Since connecting flights are longer than a non-stop route, they may require more points, but you don't pay for each flight separately.

 |Distance between Cities||

-Qatar and Garuda charge based on the total distance between the origin and the destination, even if you make a connection.
+Qatar and Garuda charge based on the total distance between the origin and the destination, regardless of the connection.
 Connecting flights don’t require any more points than a nonstop.
 In our example, you’d be charged based on the 3,950-mile air distance between Cincinnati and London, regardless of which routing you take.

 |One Way or Round-Trip Distance||